shenweichen/DeepCTR/docs/source/Model_Methods.md

 batch_size: Integer.
 If unspecified, it will default to 32.
 - **verbose**: Verbosity mode, 0 or 1.
 - **steps**: Total number of steps (batches of samples) before declaring the prediction round finished.
 Ignored with the default value of None.
-- **callbacks**: List of `keras.callbacks.Callback` instances.
+- **callbacks**: List of `tf.keras.callbacks.Callback` instances.
 List of callbacks to apply during prediction.
 See [callbacks](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/keras/callbacks).

 **Returns**